willfid/microsoft-graph-docs/concepts/calling-notifications.md

 * **iss** is the token issuer, `https://login.microsoftonline.com/{tenantId}/v2.0`
 * **appid** is the appid of our service

 The listener interface on the web hook URL can validate the OAUTH token, ensure it has not expired, checking whether AAD issued and signed the token.
-You must also check whether audience matches your App ID URI before accepting the callback request.
+You must also check whether audience matches your App ID before accepting the callback request.

 ## Additional information